apache/trafficcontrol/docs/source/api/cachegroups_id.rst

 		"lastUpdated": "2018-11-14 19:14:28+00"
 	}}

 ..
 [1] While these fields are technically optional, note that if they are not specified many things may break.
-For this reason, Traffic Portal requires them when creating or editing Cache Groups.
+For this reason, Traffic Portal requires them when creating or editing :term:`Cache Group`\ s.

 ``DELETE``
 ==========
-Delete Cache Group.
-Cache Groups which have assigned servers or child Cache Groups cannot be deleted.
+Delete :term:`Cache Group`. :term:`Cache Group`\ s which have assigned servers or child :term:`Cache Group`\ s cannot be deleted.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"